 When there are gaps between decision-utility and experienced-utility, which should be used to measure well-being?
 Roughly, welfare measures based on decision-utility focus on equity in opportunity, while those based on experienced-utility focus on equity in outcomes.
 It may seem evident that consumer perceptions and decisionmaking in markets are simply instruments to achieve final outcomes, so experienced utility should be at the core of welfare assessment.
 However, there are complicating factors.
-First, while decision-utility is arguably linked to and recoverable from observed market behavior of consumers, there will often be no clear link between decisionutility and experienced-utility, and no reliable method of recovering experienced-utility from economic or psychological experiments.
-Then, it may be impossible to use experienced utility as a basis for evaluating transfers or other policies designed to address inequitable outcomes.
-Second, when consumers are fully and accurately informed about the prospects and contingencies they face, and there are sufficient contingent markets so that they can insure against risks if they choose, then they have it in their own hands to make informed choices and live with the consequences of these choices.
+First, when consumers are fully and accurately informed about the prospects and contingencies they face, and there are sufficient contingent markets so that they can insure against risks if they choose, then they have it in their own hands to make informed choices and live with the consequences of these choices.
 Further, interventions based on experienced utility can introduce "moral hazard" in which the anticipation of ex post remedies for bad outcomes leads consumers to take excess risks and be less diligent in their decisions, particularly by failing to take steps to avoid or mitigate harm.
 Then, for fully informed consumers facing complete contingent markets, policies should arguably be evaluated in terms of decision-utilities.
-However, when consumers are poorly informed or lack opportunities to manage risks, ex post equity is a social concern, and/or consumers are unable to look after their own interests, interventions by a benevolently paternalistic regulator may be appropriate, with or without a basis in experienced utility.
+However, when consumers are poorly informed or lack opportunities to manage risks, ex post equity is a social concern, and/or consumers are unable to look after their own interests, interventions by a benevolently paternalistic regulator based on experienced utility may be appropriate.
 In general, it will be important to know how perceptions, decision utility, and experienced utility are linked.
-Misperceptions of attributes and biased personal probabilities, listed above as sources (1) and (2) of gaps between decisions and experience, do not substantially alter the neoclassical preference structure, and can in principle be accounted for starting from decision utility and correcting these factors.
+Misperceptions of attributes, biased personal probabilities, and instabilities in tastes arising from psychometric noise, listed above as sources (1)-(3) of gaps between perception and experience, do not substantially alter the neoclassical preference structure, and can in principle be accounted for starting from decision utility and correcting these factors.
 For example, it should be straightforward in principle to correct consumer misperceptions arising from supplier misrepresentation of product attributes.
 In practice, identification and recovery of personal perceptions and probabilities may overburden market data and require extra-market experimental observations.
+Other elements entering experienced utility such as sources (4)-(6) of gaps between perceptions and experience, particularly factors that leave no trace in market choices, can confound choice behavior so that there may be no identifiable decision-utility or linked experienced utility that capture consumer well-being.
+Then recovery of experienced-utility will often be beyond the capacity of economists using customary market-based techniques.
+Ben-Akiva, McFadden, and Train (2016) discuss experimental methods for direct elicitation of preference that can be used in principle to address these identification and recovery tasks.
+These are widely used in market research to forecast demand for new products and the value of extra-market resources, with varying degrees of reliability; see McFadden (2017).
+The focus of this paper is welfare analysis using market observations, and we will not here consider further experimental, cognitive, or neurological approaches to direct measurement of well-being.